tejaskotha/ASIC_DESIGN/README.md

 ![Screenshot from 2024-11-26 11-44-41](https://github.com/user-attachments/assets/fdccfc5a-7f08-4e4f-b873-84cccaced0ec)

-**Understanding the directory structure:**
+**Directory Structure:**

 Automated RTL2GDS Flow for VSDBabySoC:

 - Create the folder `vsdbabysoc` in `OpenROAD-flow-scripts/flow/designs/sky130hd`.
 - Copy the folders `gds`, `include`, `lef`, and `lib` from the `VSDBabySoC` folder on your system into this directory.

-- Ensure the following files are present in each folder:
+- Ensure that below files are present in each of the folders:
   - **gds folder**: `avsddac.gds`, `avsdpll.gds`
   - **include folder**: `sandpiper.vh`, `sandpiper_gen.vh`, `sp_default.vh`, `sp_verilog.vh`
   - **lef folder**: `avsddac.lef`, `avsdpll.lef`